 Nicosia city center: TBA

-The event will take place over a two-day period, starting on a Saturday, 23 June 2018 and finishing on Sunday, 24 June 2018.
+The event will take place over a two-day period, starting on Saturday, 22nd of June 2019 and finishing on Sunday, 23rd of June 2019.
 The detailed program of the 2 days will be provided at a later stage.
 Briefly, the activities to be carried out during this period are as follows:

 Day 1 - Solar car scrutineering.

 Day 2 - Solar Race